ibm-cloud-docs/Registry/registry_ha.md

 For more information about service availability within regions and data centers, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

-## Frequently asked questions about high availability
+## FAQ about high availability
 {: #ha-dr_faq}

-Review the following FAQs about high availability.
+Review the following frequently asked questions about high availability.

 ### Does {{site.data.keyword.cloud_notm}} replicate the service?
 {: #ha-dr_service}